Serbian Spruce transplants will be available in Spring 2019, see Serbian Spruce seedlings

-Many in the green industry consider the Serbian Spruce the most beautiful ornamental spruce, period. (webmaster’s note: I have one in my own front yard, and I agree wholeheartedly).
-The Serbian features short, dark green, flat needles (similar to a hemlock) with a breeze revealing silver undersides.
+Many in the green industry consider the Serbian Spruce transplant the beginnings of the most beautiful ornamental spruce, period. (webmaster’s note: I have one in my own front yard, and I agree wholeheartedly).
+Serbian Spruce feature short, dark green, flat needles (similar to a hemlock) with a breeze revealing silver undersides.
 The Serbian features beautiful purple cones and a visually pleasing conical shape.

-Serbian Spruce are fast-growing, do well in full sun, and reach a height of up to 60 feet with a spread of 20 feet or more at the base.
-They should not be planted out in the open where winter wind can dry them out (again, your webmaster lives in a very wintry, windy location and has seen no adverse effects).
+Serbian Spruce transplants are fast-growing, do well in full sun, and reach a height of up to 60 feet with a spread of 20 feet or more at the base.
+They should not be planted out in the open where winter wind can dry them out (again, I live in a very wintry, windy location and have seen no adverse effects).

-Serbian Spruce prefer richer soils, but they have also do well in sandier soils (again, your webmaster’s soil) and can resist drought.
-Few natural pests or diseases affect Serbians other than White Pine Weevil, which, if discovered, is easily controlled with over the counter pesticides.
+Few natural pests or diseases affect Serbians other than White Pine Weevil, which, if discovered, is easily controlled with common pesticides.

 Sold out till Spring 2019, see Serbian Spruce seedlings